allisonjulioo/MeliUi/README.md

 [![N|Solid](https://http2.mlstatic.com/frontend-assets/ui-navigation/5.14.5/mercadolibre/logo-pt__large_plus.png)](https://nodesource.com/products/nsolid)

-This project was developed for the testing of MELI *software enginner* the application has the client's part and an api the solution was developed with:
+This project was developed for the testing api MELI the application has the client's part and an api the solution was developed with:

 - ReactJS Client